 What is 8 a sole source?

 Contracts 8a are awarded where there is evidence that only a single supplier is able to supply the products or purchases sought by the government.
-This may interest you : How to Create Voter Friendly Policies at Work.
+To see also : How to Improve Your Business Productivity.
 Under the SBA Business Development Program 8 (a), small businesses can obtain single source contracts by statute.